TwiN/gatus/README.md

 The `[BODY]` placeholder contains the output of the query, and `[CONNECTED]` shows whether the connected was successfully established.

-Additionaly, the optional `jsonrpc` flag specifies whether to wrap the request body in a JSON RPC 2.0 method call, in which the first word becomes method name and the rest becomes parameters.
-For example, if the `body` is set to `status` and `jsonrpc` is set to `true`, Gatus will send the following as the WebSocket
-message: `{{"jsonrpc":"2.0","method":"status","params":[],"id":1}}`.

 ### Monitoring an endpoint using ICMP
 By prefixing `endpoints[].url` with `icmp:\\`, you can monitor endpoints at a very basic level using ICMP, or more